thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 Awesome, our custom form control is now ready to be used!

-<h2 id="using-it-insde-template-driven-forms">Using it inside template-driven forms</h2>
+## Using it inside template-driven forms

 We've already seen that the counter component works as intended, but now we want to put it inside an actual form and make sure it works in all common scenarios.